Abel-creator-coder/Abel-creator-coder/README.md

 <br/>

 ### 💡 Projects with My Work:
-<b>Notice</b>:these below were some part of my projects which can't show code,because them were related to commercial business.
+<b>Notice</b>:these below were some part of my projects which can't show code,because them were related to commercial business.you can watch my reps about my coding style.
 <br/>
  - mobile web App designed by React.js
 <div style="display: flex;align-items: center;justify-content: space-between;width:500px;">